|Item||Quantity||Cost||Price per tablet|

 At Oxford Online Pharmacy, we know that everyone is different.
 Our team of doctors is on hand to give you the best possible advice and guidance; simply add Finasteride to your basket and complete our quick online consultation.
 If the doctor has a different recommendation for you, or if they would like to change the dosage, they will let you know.
 For more information about hair loss treatment online, please get in touch.

 The recommended dosage of Finasteride is one 1 mg tablet daily.
 Finasteride may be taken with or without food.
 Treatment should continuously be assessed by the treating physician.
-Generally, three to six months of once daily treatment are required before evidence of stabilisation of hair loss can be expected*.
+Generally, three to six months of one tablet a day is required before evidence of stabilisation of hair loss can be expected*.
 Continuous use is recommended to sustain benefit*.

 Finasteride is not indicated for use in women or children and adolescents.